-Decisions concerning the cancellations of WCC on campus and regional site evening classes will be made between 3:00 p.m. and 4:30 p.m. and will be announced in the same manner as used for cancellation of day classes.
+Evening classes are defined as those classes beginning at 4:00 p.m. or later.
+Decisions concerning the cancellations of WCC on campus and regional site evening classes will be made between 1:00 p.m. and 2:30 p.m. and will be announced in the same manner as used for cancellation of day classes.
 (NOTE: Sometimes day classes are cancelled but night classes are not.
 When night classes are cancelled, they may not be cancelled at all regional sites.)

 Lost and Found

 All personal articles found on campus are placed in the office of the WCC Campus Police Department in Carroll Hall.
 They may be claimed upon proof of ownership.